longturn/freeciv21/docs/Playing/cma.rst

 like production (shields), gold, science, or luxury goods.
 Third, it gives the player a fine-grained control over this, with the possibility of setting constraints for any kind of city output.
 The latter includes the constraint of celebration, which makes it very easy to let your cities grow, even in harder times.
-The forth, and probably most valuable thing in war times, is that is keeps your cities content, preventing them from revolt.
+The forth, and probably most valuable thing in war times, is that it keeps your cities content, preventing them from revolt.

 The legacy Freeciv Wiki also contains some other useful information related to the CMA: